Individualized Nutrition for Adult Recipients of Allogeneic Stem Cell Transplants - Effect on Quality of Life (NASQ)

 Patients who receive individualized nutrition have:

-i) better nutrition status ii) decreased length of hospital stay, less episodes with fever, earlier engraftment and less often acute GVHD grade 3-4, and iii) better main QoL scores on the scale for physical and social functions, fatigue, loss of appetite, nausea/vomiting and diarrhoea three months after allogeneic SCT, compared to the control group.
+i) less often oral mucositis grade 3-4. ii) better nutrition status iii) decreased length of hospital stay, less episodes with fever, earlier engraftment and less often acute graft versus host disease (GVHD) grade 3-4, and iv) better main QoL scores on the scale for physical and social functions, fatigue, loss of appetite, nausea/vomiting and diarrhoea three months after allogeneic SCT, compared to the control group.

 Patients and methods A minimum sample of 100 patients will be included in the study.
 The patients enrolled in the study will be randomly assigned to the intervention- or control group.
 The patients in the intervention group will receive a therapeutic diet in combination with tube feeding with an additional PN if the estimated requirements by the enteral route is lower than reference values.
 The patients in the control group will receive nutrition support after established routine, first by the oral route, later by the PN route.